Recommended Global Nursing Conferences

 Track 1: Nursing in Health Care

 The nurses play their significant role in four different spheres of health care i.e Nursing sphere, Healthcare sphere, Regional/National sphere and Global Sphere.
-There are organizations like World Health Organization, World Bank, International Labour Organizations, United Nations Populations Fund (UNFPA) in a global sphere which are directly linked to health.
-World Bank is not a bank but actually a biggest lender and investor in the healthcare system, poverty education, building economies, etc. In recent years, many advances have been done in healthcare to identify, fight and prevent more subtle abnormalities of function treatment of child wood cancer.
+There are organizations like the World Health Organization, World Bank, International Labour Organizations, United Nations Populations Fund (UNFPA) in a global sphere which are directly linked to health.
+World Bank is not a bank but actually the biggest lender and investor in the healthcare system, poverty education, building economies, etc. In recent years, many advances have been done in healthcare to identify, fight and prevent more subtle abnormalities of function treatment of child wood cancer.
 Computer generated modeling is also used to control asthma that is used as an anti-inflammatory and anti-leukotriene medications immunotherapy& psychopharmaceutical treatment.
+Nurses with admirable clinical and managerial skills are in higher demand than ever

 Track 2: Cardiac Nursing

-Cardiac Nursing involves the nursing of patients who suffer from coronary artery disease or congestive heart failure or the patients who are recovering from angioplasty or bypass surgery.
-The nurses of this field treat and care for patients with the various type of heart diseases or conditions.
-The cardiac nurses work closely with the cardiologist and perform stress test evaluations on a regular basis.
+Cardiac Nursing involves the nursing of patients who suffers from coronary artery disease or congestive heart failure or the patients who are recovering from angioplasty or bypass surgery.
+The nurses of this field treat and care for patients with various type of heart diseases or conditions.
+The cardiac nurses works closely with cardiologist and perform stress test evaluations on a regular basis.
 They also monitor the hearts of patients and administer heart medications.
-The cardiac nurses work in different units such as Coronary care units, Operating theatres, clinical research, cardiac medical wards, etc. The nurses working in cardiology must possess specialized skills in electrogram monitoring, medication administration by continuous intravenous drip and defibrillation
+The cardiac nurses work in different units such as Coronary care units, Operating theatres, clinical research, cardiac medical wards, etc. The nurses working in cardiology must possess specialized skills in electrogram monitoring, medication administration by continuous intravenous drip and defibrillation.
+Cardiac nursing professionals are traditionally working in hospital cardiology units, cardiovascular interventional units, and cardiothoracic surgical units, the essential for cardiac nurses in diagnostic, rehabilitative, and long-term care settings is also on the rise.

 Track 3: Rehabilitation Nursing

-The nurses of rehabilitation centers assist individuals with a disability to adopt an altered lifestyle and provides a therapeutic environment to them and for their family’s development.
+The nurses of rehabilitation centers assist individuals with a disability to adopt an altered lifestyle and provides a therapeutic environment for them and for their family’s development.
 These nurses possess specialized knowledge and clinical skills to provide care to clients and coordinates educational, nursing care activities and holistic approach.
 The rehabilitation staff nurse works in inpatient and outpatient settings that are found in a range of acute to subacute rehabilitation facilities.
-The rehabilitation nurses have various responsibilities like facilitating community education regarding acceptance of people with disabilities.
+The rehabilitation nurses have various responsibilities like facilitating community education regarding the acceptance of people with disabilities.
 These nurses act as a resource and a role model for nursing staff and students.
 They also participate in activities like nursing committees and professional organizations that promote the improvement of nursing care and the advancement of professional rehabilitation nursing.
+Rehab nurses may be staff nurses or advanced practice nurses (clinical nurse specialists or nurse practitioners), who sub-specialize in rehabilitative care under a primary patient population focus.

 Track 4: Telenursing

-Telenursing and is also called telehealth or telenursing.
+Telenursing and is also called telehealth or Telenursing.
 This type of nursing is gaining popularity due to the demand for greater access and convenience in health care.
-The advancement in technology has led to the interaction of nurses with the patients who reside in remote areas.
+The advancement in technology has led to the interaction of nurses with patients who reside in remote areas.
 In Telenursing, telemedicine or telehealth technology is used to deliver nursing care and conduct nursing practice.
 Now, patients can easily access their health care providers through video conferencing, instant messaging, email and other forms of technology.
-The major benefit of this nursing is its cost effectiveness.
+The major benefit of this nursing is its cost-effectiveness.
 Other benefits associated with telemedicine are quality care, flexibility, reduce distance, save travel time and help to solve increase shortage of nurses.
+Telehealth encompasses a wide range of applications, including teleconsultations, telediagnosis, tele pharmacy, e-health via the Web, telephone triage/telephone advice, tele-emergency support, disease management, and tele homecare.

-Psychiatric Mental Health Nurses (PMHN) are those that examine, assess, educate, and support patients, but do not counsel them.
-Such nurses possess psychiatric specialty and do not provide any medication.
+Nurses are those that examine, assess, educate, and support patients, but do not counsel them.
+Such nurses possess psychiatric specialty and don’t provide any medication.
 PMHNs help the patients in their fragile time and help them to improve their life.
 They also make patients calm, help them to cope and build a therapeutic, meaningful relationship.
 The nurses need to keep balance while dealing with the patients who suffer from mental health.
 They have to show compassion and humanity.
 Psychiatric nurses have to focus on the objectives as the professional caregiver and serve the therapeutic needs of the patient.

 Track 7: Oncology Nursing

-Gerontological Nursing deals with the nursing of older adults, their families, and communities so as to support aging and maximum quality of life.
-Geriatric nursing has replaced the term gerontological nursing in the 1970s and meet the needs of aging population.
-Geriatric nurses need to have specialized skills in patient care, treatment planning, education, mental health, and rehabilitation.
-They become advocates, counselors, and educators for their patients.
+Gerontological Nursing deals with the nursing of older adults, their families and communities so as to support aging and maximum quality of life.
+Geriatric nursing has replaced the term gerontological nursing in the 1970s and meet the needs of an aging population.
+Geriatric nurses need to have specialized skills in patient care, treatment planning, education, mental health and rehabilitation.
+They become advocates, counselors and educators for their patients.
 Nursing homes are established to provide 24/7 care to older adults.
 Gerontological nurses work in various acute care hospitals, rehabilitation, nursing homes, assisted living facilities, retirement homes, community health agencies and the patient’s home.

 Track 9: Orthopaedic Nursing